yiannis-had/youtube2spotify/README.md

 - Install the requirements:
 ` pip install -r requirements.txt `

-- **If you have configured access to both APIs skip to the last point.** P.S I have created an executable using PyInstaller, download at your own risk.
+- **If you have configured access to both APIs skip to the last point.**

 - To configure access to the Spotify API go to https://developer.spotify.com/dashboard/applications , log in and create a client ID / application, it's quite straightforward.